-- Register for an AAMC account to access Careers in Medicine®, a great resource as you move through four years of preparing for a career.
+- Register for an AAMC account and access Careers in Medicine®, a great resource during medical school as you prepare for your career.

-- Look into joining a SOM student organization specialty interest group.
+- Join a SOM student organization specialty interest group.

-- Each medical student is assigned a mentor to act as an advisor and advocate throughout his or her four years of medical school.
-In the first and second year, the focus is on academic counseling.
-The focus shifts towards career counseling in the third and fourth years.
+- You will be assigned a College Mentor, who serves as an advisor and advocate throughout medical school.
 Mentors are an important source of general information and guidance concerning careers in medicine.
-Some students have a clear idea of what fields they are interested in, but many students do not.
-Your mentor’s role is to help you explore your interests, be a sounding board for ideas, and direct you to appropriate resources.
-Your mentor will not provide in-depth, detailed information about applying to residencies.
+You may have a clear idea of what fields interest you, but you also may not.
+Your mentor’s role is to help you explore your interests, be a sounding board, and direct you to resources.
+Your mentor will not provide in-depth information about applying to residencies.

-- Arrange a preceptorship.
+- Arrange shadowing and preceptorship experiences.
 Preceptors are practicing physicians who volunteer to give personal instruction, training, and supervision to a medical student.
 A preceptorship experience during the first two years of medical school is a mentoring experience.
-Learn more at Preceptorships and Shadowing

 The Step 1 exam is taken after the Foundations Phase.
 Step 1 is considered an indicator of your basic science knowledge, and many residency programs use it as a cut-off score, below which applicants are unlikely to get an interview.
-This exam is important; even “less competitive” specialties value a strong Step 1 score.
-Learn more at USMLE and Your Medical School Training
+This exam is important; even lesser competitive specialties value a strong Step 1 score.
+Learn more at USMLE and Your Medical School Training.